dbmrq/resume/cv.md

 - **Operational Excellence:** Led a CI/CD transformation that cut release cycles from months to under one hour, enabling prompt resolution of issues.
 - **Quality Engineering:** Reduced crash rates from over 4% to under 0.25% by enforcing rigorous architectural standards and automated testing frameworks.
 - **Global Team Integration:** Successfully integrated local and offshore partner teams across the United States, Brazil and India, aligning delivery cadence and quality standards in the organization.
-- **Organizational Growth:** Scaled the division into 4 cross-functional squads comprising 30 engineers, managing internal engineering managers, directing partner teams, and defining promotion paths for senior engineers.
+- **Organizational Growth:** Scaled the division into 4 cross-functional squads comprising 30 engineers, managing internal engineering managers, directing partner teams, and defining promotion paths for staff engineers.
+- **AI & Innovation:** Championed the adoption of AI agents by designing learning paths and allocating dedicated time, leading to multiple hackathon wins and the development of an AI-driven product for app review analysis.

 ## Wex Inc. — Tech Lead Manager (2024–2025)
 *Transitioned from individual contributor to management, scaling a single team into multiple specialized squads while driving modernization and delivery excellence.*

 ### Key Achievements
-- **Incident Management:** Reduced production incident response times from >3 days to <1 hour by leading improvements in telemetry, observability, and on-call practices.
+- **Incident Management:** Reduced production incident response times from over 3 days to under 1 hour by leading improvements in telemetry, observability, and on-call practices.
 - **Engineering Maturity:** Defined engineering maturity models and mentored new leads to support the expansion into specialized squads.
 - **Hiring & Process:** Redesigned interview loops and assessment metrics to improve hiring quality, clarifying metrics used in performance assessment.
 - **Strategic Alignment:** Collaborated with product leadership to align resource allocation with high-impact roadmap initiatives.